wdi-sg/pokedex-express-post/README.md

 ## Further

+* create `jsx` files for every page your app displays

 * validate the user's input data.
 If the user makes a mistake (i.e., the name of the pokemon is empty) render the form instead.
 Display the error that they made and how they can correct it.

 * Add a "Sort by name" button to the homepage (`/` route) that when clicked, sends a GET request with a query parameter specifying "?sortby=name" ( this requests a whole new page )